WGLab/LinkedSV/README.md

 `target_region.bed` is a bed file that contains the target regions (capture regions).

-**3. Detection of somatic SVs from whole-genome sequencing**
+**Detection of somatic SVs from whole-genome sequencing**

 ```
 python linkedsv.py -i input.phased_possorted_bam.bam -d path/to/output_dir/ -r ref.fasta -v hg38 -t 4 --somatic_mode
 ```

 ## <a name="Output"></a> Output Files

+LinkedSV will output the SV calls, as well as the figures that allow you to visualize the call.

+### <a name="SV_call_file"></a> SV call file

-LinkedSV will output two files, `prefix.raw_svcalls.bedpe` and `prefix.filtered_svcalls.bedpe`.
+LinkedSV will output two SV call files, `prefix.raw_svcalls.bedpe` and `prefix.filtered_svcalls.bedpe`.
+The `prefix.raw_svcalls.bedpe` file contains a raw, unfiltered, highly sensitive callset in BEDPE format. and may contain many false positives calls.
+The `prefix.filtered_svcalls.bedpe` file contains the filtered SV calls.
 In most cases, you only need to look at the `prefix.filtered_svcalls.bedpe`.

-The BEDPE format was defined by bedtools (https://bedtools.readthedocs.io/en/latest/content/general-usage.html).
-It can be used to concisely describe disjoint genome features, such as structural variations or paired-end sequence alignments.
+The BEDPE format was defined by BEDtools (https://bedtools.readthedocs.io/en/latest/content/general-usage.html).
+It can be used to concisely describe disjoint genome features, such as structural variations.
+We did not use BED format because BED format does not allow inter-chromosomal feature definitions.

 The `prefix.filtered_svcalls.bedpe` file contains one SV per line with the following tab-delimited columns: